 Kisi is a keyless entry app solution provider.
 Here’s what they found from their users: 95% of users who unlocked using beacons would continue to make the same number of unlocks or more in the following months.

-Room booking system
+Room booking system in smart office

 You have a big meeting coming up.
 You book a conference room days in advance, just to be safe.
 On the day, you come in only to find the room occupied.
 Now, you’re all stuck wasting time while you sort the booking out.
 Employees in offices with activity-based workspaces are even more likely to experience scheduling issues.
 When you’re ready to work and suddenly have to find a new desk or office to use, that’s bad news for productivity.
 Time wasted reorganizing plans and rescheduling means much more than a few minutes of lost time.
 It means hitting the brakes when you’re trying to go full speed.